Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 Dormi's feature set is deliberately minimal: video, audio, two-way talk, sound detection, multi-caregiver.
 No lullabies, no white noise, no night light, no cry detection AI, no sleep diary, no scene understanding, no breathing or vitals.
 The pitch is 'a monitor that does monitoring, nothing else, and respects your privacy completely.'

-Tuck covers more ground: video, audio, two-way talk, motion, sound, cry detection, white noise, night light, sleep diary, sleep state detection, multi-baby, multi-caregiver — plus AI scene captions, generative lullabies, and voice cloning.
+Tuck covers more ground: video, audio, two-way talk, motion, sound, cry detection, free family viewer access — plus AI scene captions, a curated lullaby library, and a written morning sleep diary.

 If you want a baby monitor that does one job extremely well and skips everything else, Dormi is the right philosophy.
 If you want a feature-rich app with an AI layer, Tuck is the better fit.